 These are positions for scientists to provide scientific management of cancer epidemiology grants and influence the trajectory of research in cancer epidemiology, and have significant collaboration and leadership opportunities with scientists across NIH involved in large scientific endeavors and initiatives in areas of relevance to cancer epidemiology.

-Program Officer Sought for Risk Factor Assessment Branch
+Program Officer with Physical Activity Expertise Sought for Risk Factor Assessment Branch

-The Epidemiology and Genomics Research Program (EGRP) within the National Cancer Institute’s Division of Cancer Control and Population Sciences welcomes letters of interest from scientists to serve as a Program Officer in its Risk Factor Assessment Branch (RFAB).
+The Epidemiology and Genomics Research Program (EGRP) within the National Cancer Institute's Division of Cancer Control and Population Sciences welcomes letters of interest from scientists with physical activity expertise to serve as a Program Officer in its Risk Factor Assessment Branch (RFAB).

 One of EGRP’s five branches, RFAB focuses on (1) the development, evaluation, and dissemination of high-quality risk factor metrics, methods, tools, technologies, and resources for use across the cancer research continuum, and (2) the assessment of cancer-related risk factors in the population.